pyrmont/articles.inqk.net/_pages/instructions.md

 ## The Developer

-The [content for this blog][gha] is hosted on Digital Ocean but I keep a [public repository on GitHub][gha].
+The content for this blog is hosted on Digital Ocean but I keep a [public repository on GitHub][gha].
 Original content is placed into the public domain, so you're welcome to use it as you see fit.

 [gha]: https://github.com/pyrmont/articles/